Let's talk about the elephant: how well does ADPPA protect against post-Roe threats?

 “This bill, at least from the perspective of pregnant people, it really doesn’t do much.”

-- Does ADPPA prevent sinister prosecutors and law enforcement from buying location data and targeting people who visit reproductive health care centers?
+- ❌ Does ADPPA prevent prosecutors and law enforcement in states that have criminalized abortion from buying location data and targeting people who visit reproductive health care centers?

 Thanks to Maya Morales of WA People's Privacy and all the other Washington privacy organizers who have helped with the analysis!